THE YEARLY READER

 Murray, batting a wretched .054 with not one RBI over his last eight World Series games, would awake to make the difference in Game Five—homering in his first two at-bats to ignite the Orioles to a 5-0 clincher at Philadelphia.
 Schmidt, enduring another 0-for-4 effort, finished with just one single, no walks and no RBIs in 20 Series at-bats.
 As usual, the Veterans Stadium unfaithful let him know about it.

 As it was during the ALCS, Baltimore pitching was the true hero of the World Series.
-Mike Boddicker and Storm Davis, the two Oriole young’ens, each won their starts, and Jim Palmer chipped in with a victorious Game Three decision in rare relief.
+Mike Boddicker and Storm Davis, the two Oriole young’ens, won each of their starts, and Jim Palmer chipped in with a victorious Game Three decision in rare relief.
 Overall, the Orioles limited the Phillies to a .195 average and nine total runs in five games, and capped the postseason with an astonishing 1.10 ERA.

 Joe Altobelli’s first year at Baltimore would be his foremost.
 He would reap one year’s worth of benefits from the Earl Weaver regime and win it all before the organization suffered into a prolonged decline.
 When Altobelli was fired in 1985, not even the man who replaced him—Earl Weaver—could save it.